radius-project/design-notes/cli/cli-improvements.md

 ### User scenarios

-* As someone new to Radius, I am using the tutorials to make myself familiar with its concepts.
+* As someone new to Radius, I am using the tutorials to get familiar with its concepts.
 I do not want to get into details, yet.

 * I would like to deploy multiple applications to the same environment.